neuromore/Doc/neuromoreStudio/Tutorial_GettingStarted.md

 ## Creating the state machine

 Let's now add our application logic.
-Our user flow will consist of 2 steps: first the user will see a screen with 3 buttons to choose the duration of the training from; then they will see a video whose volume depends on their focus (the average Alpha amplitude).
+Our user flow will primarily consist of 2 steps: first the user will see a screen with 3 buttons to choose the duration of the training from; then they will see a video whose volume depends on their focus (the average Alpha amplitude).
 This video will
 For that flow we now need to create a _state machine_.

 ![Creating the state machine](../neuromoreStudio/Images/FirstApplication/17_SM.png)